 - 2 ½ C puehu parāoa whakatipu (self-raising flour)

-- ½ tsp pēkana houra (baking soda)
+- ½ teaspoon pēkana houra (baking soda)

-- 1 tbsp hinamona kuoro (ground cinnamon)
+- 1 tablespoon hinamona kuoro (ground cinnamon)

-- 2 tsp tinitia kuoro (ground ginger)
+- 2 teaspoon tinitia kuoro (ground ginger)

 - 100 g tiakarete manarini me te tinitia (mandarin and ginger chocolate).
 Note: You can change the chocolate flavour here if need be, though dark chocolate is recommended.